deployKF/website/content/guides/getting-started.md

 ??? config "Override Service Type"

     By default, deployKF uses a `LoadBalancer` service type for the gateway.

+    !!! danger

+        In some clusters, the `LoadBalancer` service type will create a public IP address.
+        Consider the security implications before deploying, or use a different service type.

     If you do not want this, you may override the service type to `ClusterIP` by setting the following value: